 Hey friends!
 I have a fabulous new project tutorial, a DIY live edge wood coffee table with hairpin legs to share today.
+It goes perfect with my Live Edge Coat Rack.
 It’s time for the Power Tool Challenge Team’s monthly event and this month is another Reader Challenge!
 That’s right you guys get to share with us your best home decor item you’ve made with a power tool.
 The entry voted best power tool project wins an awesome prize package from HomeRight too.

 My project for this month’s theme is a DIY live edge wood coffee table with fabulous metal hairpin legs!
 It was finally time to retire my $20 Ikea table.
 It was supposed to be a short term fix until I found one I couldn’t live without.
 Unfortunately, I never found a coffee table that measured up to my dream table.